turk-jk/ButterflyDemo/README.md

 ```
 App was not developed to handle all Errors in good UX manner.
 App was developed with the assumption the user will have internet connection prior launching the app.
 ```
+### Commits
+Duo slowness and a technical problem with the project in the machine that the the project was initially developed with, I had to transfer the files to another machine to continue the work.
+That's way you you would see one gaint commit at the beging.